 Tony Smith, Fish and Wildlife Specialist, St. Johnsbury Office.

 Tony grew up in St. Johnsbury, Vermont and attended the University of Vermont where he earned a B.S. in Wildlife Biology, with a minor in forestry.
 Tony started working for the department in 2004.
 Tony is responsible for management areas in the St. Johnsbury district, as well as assisting the moose and furbearer programs.
 Tony also conducts creel surveys, electrofishing surveys on rivers and streams, and boat electrofishing surveys on Northeast Kingdom Lakes and Ponds.
 On his time off, Tony will be found hunting, fishing or photographing the Northeast Kingdom.

 Contact: St. Johnsbury Office, 802-661-8332, firstname.lastname@example.org

 Eric Sorenson, Natural Community Ecologist, Barre Office.

 Eric has been with the department since 1996.
 He holds a master's degree in ecology from the University of Maine.
 As the natural community ecologist for the department, Eric is responsible for the description and classification of Vermont's natural communities, working with landowners and the general public to conserve important natural communities, reviewing and providing recommendations on how to minimize environmental impacts of development projects and providing presentations and field trips based on ecology, wetlands, natural communities, and biological diversity.
-Additionally, Eric is also responsible for conducting state-wide inventories of natural communities as well as identifies tolls and opportunities to protect biological diversity and landscape=scale features (such as large habitat blocks and wildlife corridors).
+Additionally, Eric is also responsible for conducting state-wide inventories of natural communities as well as identifies opportunities to protect biological diversity and landscape-scale features (such as large habitat blocks and wildlife corridors).
 During his time off, Eric enjoys hiking, traveling, running, gardening, and harvesting trees in his woods for firewood.